gmarszalek/Booking-App/README.md

 # Booking App

-<h4>Trillo - it is a fictional all in one booking app. user can book a hotel, a flight, a car and tour all in one platform.</h4>
+<h4>Trillo - it is a fictional all in one booking app.
+User can book a hotel, a flight, a car and tour all in one platform.</h4>